 Angle-closure glaucoma has a sudden onset.
 Sudden symptoms may include:

 Sudden onset of these symptoms requires immediate attention.

 How is glaucoma treated?

 Glaucoma is best treated with prevention, with internal eye pressure checks during your regular eye exams.

 If you already have glaucoma or Dr. Smith or Dr. Gdowski diagnosis you with it, they suggest a treatment plan that may include:

 In order to correct underlying problems causing your glaucoma, minimally invasive procedures or eye surgery may be needed.
 If this is the case, your eye doctor refers you to a trusted eye surgeon.

-To schedule your eye exam and glaucoma check, call or book an appointment online with Lifetime Eyecare.
+To schedule your eye exam and glaucoma check, call 616-457-0760 or request an appointment online with Lifetime Eyecare.